Patient education: Vaginal birth after cesarean delivery (VBAC) (Beyond the Basics)

 The risks of an attempted VBAC or TOLAC include the following:

 - Risk of failed trial of labor after cesarean (TOLAC) without a vaginal birth after cesarean (VBAC) resulting in repeat cesarean delivery (RCD) in about 20 to 40 percent of women who attempt VBAC.

 - Risk of rupture of uterus resulting in an emergency cesarean delivery.
 The risk of uterine rupture may be related in part to the type of uterine incision made during the first cesarean delivery.
 A previous transverse uterine incision has the lowest risk of rupture (0.2 to 1.5 percent risk).
 Vertical or T-shaped uterine incisions have a higher risk of uterine rupture (4 to 9 percent risk) .
 It is important to remember that the direction of the skin incision does not indicate the type or direction of the uterine incision; a woman with a transversal (bikini) skin incision may have a vertical uterine incision.

 - While women who attempt TOLAC and VBAC have a low risk of uterine rupture, the risk of uterine rupture is higher with VBAC than with RCD.
-(See "Patient information: C-section (cesarean delivery) (Beyond the Basics)".)
+(See "Patient education: C-section (cesarean delivery) (Beyond the Basics)".)